The duration of caffeine withdrawalsymptoms vary from person to person, but caffeine withdrawal usually lasts at least

 Much of the data collected on caffeine is observational in nature.
 There have been few randomized, controlled studies.

-In 2013, the U.S. Food and Drug Administration (FDA) acknowledged that for healthy adults, up to 400 milligrams of caffeine in a day, or up to about four cups of coffee, was not associated with dangerous effects.
+In 2013, the U.S. Food and Drug Administration (FDA) acknowledged that for healthy adults,

 A 2017 review of studies reported that up to 300 milligrams of caffeine (about three cups) per day is safe for pregnant women.